Halloween 2010: Best Cities for Trick or Treating, LA, New York & More

 You may have your costume already picked out, but how does your city rate for celebrating Halloween?
 Richard Florida crunched the numbers for the ultimate list of the best cities to collect candy.
-Plus, the

 With Halloween just around the corner, you probably don’t have time to move to a different city to improve your (or your kids’) candy haul.
 But you may be lucky to already live in one of the best cities for trick-or-treating.
 We crunched the numbers to come up with a list of the best cities to be in when the costumes come out.